Sugata Mitra Newcastle, UK

 TED Prize winner Sugata Mitra is at the forefront of a new approach to education which challenges how we teach today’s children in a technological age.

-He is Professor of Educational Technology at Newcastle University, UK and previously a Visiting Professor at MIT in the US.
+He retired in 2019 as Professor of Educational Technology at Newcastle University, UK and previously a Visiting Professor at MIT in the US.

 Sugata is currently working on the School in the Cloud, which is the culmination of over a decade of research and observations from all over the world.
 The School in the Cloud is learning at the edge of chaos – a community, place and experience to discover and explore children’s learning as a self-organising system.